okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/event-hooks/index.md

 <ApiLifecycle access="ea" />

-You can reduce the number of event hooks triggered by defining filters on specific instances of the subscribed event type.
-For example, if you want a hook triggered by user sign-in events for a specific group of users, you can filter on that group, rather than having an event hook trigger for every user sign in.
+You can reduce the number of event hook calls triggered by defining filters on specific instances of the subscribed event type.
+For example, if you want an event hook call triggered by user sign-in events for a specific group of users, you can filter on that group, rather than having an event hook call trigger for every user sign in.
 See [Create an event hook filter](#create-an-event-hook-filter).

 <EventHookEANote/>